apollo-business-automation/baw-localization-resource-generator/README.md

 # BAW Localization Resource generator

-This generator is here to help you Working with Localization Resources in BAW.
+This generator is here to help you working with Localization Resources in BAW.

 ## Description